responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/A-framework-to-learn-with-interpretation.md

 ## 4 Reproducing the experiments {#section-4}

+In the experimental section of the article, several experiments were conducted to assess FLINT's performance compared to other state-of-the-art models designed for interpretability, such as SENN and PrototypeDNN.
+Additionally, FLINT was compared to LIME and VIBI to evaluate the fidelity of its interpretations, measuring the proportion of samples where the predictions of a model and its interpreter agree.
+Across these tests, FLINT consistently outperformed the other models, demonstrating its reliability and effectiveness.

-In pursuit of a comprehensive understanding of the model and its operational dynamics across prevalent datasets, we replicated the study by cloning the project from this GitHub repository ([repo link](https://github.com/jayneelparekh/FLINT)) referenced in the article.
+However, this blog post will specifically focus on reproducing experiments related to FLINT's explainability.
+To achieve a thorough understanding of the model and its operational dynamics across prevalent datasets, we replicated the study by cloning the project from the GitHub repository referenced in the article ([repo link](https://github.com/jayneelparekh/FLINT)).
 Subsequently, we conducted model executions on GPU resources provided by Telecom Paris.
-Our experimentation involved the CIFAR10 and QuickDRAW datasets where we used a ResNet18-based network for both datasets with J=24 attributes for the QuickDRAW dataset and J=36 attributes of the CIFAR10 dataset.
-The instructions to execute the model on the GitHub repository are clear, and it runs flawlessly.
-Additionally, there is a well-detailed Python notebook named "FLINT demo.ipynb" containing code for visualizations of the data, such as attribute relevance scores and local interpretations for data samples, all of which we will explore in this section.
+Our experimentation involved the CIFAR10 and QuickDRAW datasets, employing a ResNet18-based network for both.
+For the QuickDRAW dataset, we utilized J=24 attributes, while for the CIFAR10 dataset, we used J=36 attributes.

+The instructions provided in the GitHub repository for executing the model are clear, and the model runs flawlessly.
+We have the option to either train the model ourselves or download the pre-trained models.
+Furthermore, there is a well-detailed Python notebook named "FLINT demo.ipynb," which contains code for visualizing data, such as attribute relevance scores for each class and local interpretations for data samples.
+We will execute FLINT on test images and take a look at how interpretability is done with FLINT in this section.

 ### 4.1 Global interpretation {#section-4.1}